Bayern Munich signing Tanguy Nianzou Kouassi: Will Tuchel's loss be Flick's gain? | DW | 01.07.2020

 As Borussia Dortmund searched desperately for the away goal that would take their March last 16 Champions League tie at the Parc des Princes in to extra time, their old coach threw on a substitute, hoping to waste time and tighten up.

 The teenager was only on the pitch for a minute, but Tuchel had seen enough of Nianzou, as he prefers to be known, already to know that he had what it takes to make the grade.
-As a result, the German coach was not best pleased when he heard the 18-year-old defender had signed with Bayern Munich, with the free transfer deal confirmed on Wednesday.
+As a result, the German coach was not best pleased when he heard the defender, now 18, had signed with Bayern Munich, with the free transfer deal confirmed on Wednesday.

 "I liked Tanguy.
 It is not a secret.
 Without a professional contract and at just 17-years-old he played the most important game of the season against Dortmund," Tuchel said recently.
 "He had a great future in this club.
 He knows that the time to leave had not yet come.
 We put our trust in him, he was a key player.
 I can not understand it.
 It saddens me."